13 15 As A Percentage

 Q: Can I round the percentage to a whole number?

 A: Yes, depending on the context.
-For informal situations, rounding 86.67% to 87% is acceptable.
-However, in situations demanding precision, like scientific research or financial reporting, it's better to retain the decimal places or use appropriate rounding rules.
+Which means for informal situations, rounding 86.
+That said, 67% to 87% is acceptable.
+On the flip side, in situations demanding precision, like scientific research or financial reporting, it's better to retain the decimal places or use appropriate rounding rules.

 Q: What if I have a different ratio, for example, 17 out of 25?